 By fighting dirty, I don't mean breaking the law.
 What I mean is, when possible, don't take a man armed with a rifle head-on.
 People forget that footwork wins fights, even gunfights.
 In a boxing match, you are always looking for a vulnerable angle.
 Apply that same logic to a gunfight.

 Find a vulnerable angle and exploit it.
+If the bad guy reloads lay it on him before he can reach that AR15 charging handle.
 Be sneaky and utilize the world around you to be sneaky.
 Fire from side and rear angles if possible, and if necessary, disengage and retreat to save your own butt.

 This is a big uh, right?
 Any gunfight needs to have the ability to shoot straight.
 In a handgun vs. rifle fight, you'll need to be able to shoot even straight(er).
 In a handgun vs. rifle situation, the rifle's advantages are significant, and the better skilled you are with your handgun, the better.
 To close the disadvantage gap, you'll need to improve your skills.